-- Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) in the school, this responsibility cannot be delegated. - Have an "it could happen here" approach to safeguarding. - Liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children (2018). - Where necessary contact Surrey's Child Protection Consultation Line for advice and support (0300 470 9100 option 3). - Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse, to the Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
-Requests for support should be made securely by email to cspa@surreycc.gov.uk using the Request for Support Form urgent referrals should be made by telephone 0300 470 9100 or 03311435554 (and ask for the priority line).
+- Hold the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place) in the school, this responsibility cannot be delegated. - Have an "it could happen here" approach to safeguarding. - Liaise with the local authority and work in partnership with other agencies in line with Working Together to Safeguard Children (2023). - Where necessary contact Surrey's Child Protection Consultation Line for advice and support (0300 470 9100 option 3). - Manage and submit a Request for Support Form for a child if there are concerns about suspected harm or abuse, to the Children's Single Point of Access (C-SPA), and act as a point of contact and support for school staff.
+Requests for support should be made securely by email to cspa@surreycc.gov.uk using the Request for Support Form urgent referrals should be made by telephone 0300 470 9100.